yuranest/se_project_aroundtheus/README.md

 ## Overview

-This project, _Around The U.S._, is a responsive web layout created with **HTML**, **CSS**, and **JavaScript**.
-It is designed to adapt seamlessly across various screen sizes, including desktop, tablet, and mobile, as specified in the [Figma designs](https://www.figma.com/file/EO5AaNCuzzFL7X5gSY7HwQ/Sprint-4_-Around-The-U.S.-_-desktop-%2B-mobile?t=3hvVWRz9LUFsxyNn-6).
+This project, _Around The U.S._, is a responsive web application built with **HTML**, **CSS**, and **JavaScript**.
+It features dynamic modals, card rendering, and form validation.
+The design is optimized for seamless operation across desktop, tablet, and mobile devices, as specified in the [Figma designs](https://www.figma.com/file/EO5AaNCuzzFL7X5gSY7HwQ/Sprint-4_-Around-The-U.S.-_-desktop-%2B-mobile?t=3hvVWRz9LUFsxyNn-6).

 ---